Airstack-xyz/docs/guides/erc20/spam-erc20.md

 {% endtab %}
 {% endtabs %}

-The formatted data will combine Ethereum, Polygon, Base, and Zora NFTs hold by the user and filtered out all spam NFTs:
+The formatted data will combine Ethereum, Gold, Base, and Zora NFTs hold by the user and filtered out all spam NFTs:

 ```json
 [